common name: broad mite

 Figure 5.
 Leg IV of male broad mite, Polyphagotarsonemus latus (Banks).
 Graphic by Division of Plant Industry.

 The broad mite has four stages in its life cycle: egg, larva, nymph and adult.
-Adult females lay 30 to 76 eggs (averaging five per day) on the undersides of leaf surface and in the depressions of small fruit over an eight- to 13-day period and then die.
+Adult females lay 30 to 76 eggs (averaging five per day) on the undersides of leaves and in the depressions of small fruit over an eight- to 13-day period and then die.
 Adult males may live five to nine days.
-While unmated females lay male eggs, mated females usually lay four female eggs for every male egg.
+While unmated females lay eggs that become males, mated females usually lay four female eggs for every male egg.

 Figure 6.
-Adult broad mite, Polyphagotarsonemus latus (Banks), carrying an immature.
+Adult broad mite, Polyphagotarsonemus latus (Banks), carrying an immature broad mite.
 Photograph by D. Riley, University of Gerogia; www.forestryimages.org.

 The broad mite has a wide host range in tropical areas.
 It attacks greenhouse plants in temperate and subtropical regions (Peña and Campbell 2005).

-Food crops listed as hosts include: apple, avocado, cantaloupe, castor, chili, citrus, coffee, cotton, eggplant, grapes, guava, jute, papaya, passion fruit, pear, potato, sesame, string or pole beans, mango, tea, tomato (Peña and Campbell 2005).
-USDA-ARS identified it for the first time on on watermelons in the U.S. in 2006 (Pons 2007).
+Crops listed as hosts include: apple, avocado, cantaloupe, castor, chili, citrus, coffee, cotton, eggplant, grapes, guava, jute, mango, papaya, passion fruit, pear, potato, sesame, string or pole beans, tea, and tomato (Peña and Campbell 2005).
+USDA-ARS identified it for the first time on watermelons in the U.S. in 2006 (Pons 2007).

-Broad mites infest many ornamentals, including African violet, ageratum, azalea, begonia, chrysanthemums, cyclamen, dahlia, gerbera, gloxinia, ivy, jasmine, impatiens, lantana, marigold, peperomia, pittosporum, snapdragon, verbena, and zinnia (Baker 1997).
+Broad mites infest many ornamentals, including African violet, ageratum, azalea, begonia, chrysanthemum, cyclamen, dahlia, gerbera, gloxinia, ivy, jasmine, impatiens, lantana, marigold, peperomia, pittosporum, snapdragon, verbena, and zinnia (Baker 1997).

 The broad mite is considered a serious pest of Pittosporum spp. in Florida (Johnson and Lyon 1991).